Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 `Position` setting for entries is similar to usage of `[t=x]` in EWI.
 Replace `[t=x]` with `-x`.
 For example, if you used `[t=9]` as a key for something such as `Theme:`, you could make aim to make similar entry in NAI with `Insertion: -9`.

-There is not a significant comment relative to insertion, beside two main things:

-- It is not clear whether insertion for non-Story items closer than `-4` is particularly helpful, and may in fact damage coherence.
-Further testing is needed to determine whether that is a hard limit.
-- There is a clear correlation between entries being closer to context and the AI's understanding and incorporation of those entries into the story.
+There is a clear correlation between entries being closer to context and the AI's understanding and incorporation of those entries into the story.
 Keep that in mind as you tinker settings to your liking.

 ### 1.1 Scaffolds and Recommended Settings